Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

 Since 2011, I have been a qualified Social Worker having studied a Masters Award (MA) at Goldsmiths, University of London.
-I am registered with the Health Care Professionals Council (HCPC) and am a full member with the British Association of Social Work (BASW).
+I am registered with the Health Care Professionals Council (Social Work England) and am a full member with the British Association of Social Work (BASW).

 I have a Bachelors of Science (BSc) Degree in Psychology which I obtained in 2008 from Goldsmiths University of London.

-I have over 10 years experience working and attending trainings within Child and Adolescent Mental Health Services (CAMHS) in several NHS trusts in London and currently work within two CAMHS teams.
+I have over 10 years experience working and attending trainings within Child and Adolescent Mental Health Services (CAMHS) in several NHS trusts in London and currently work within a CAMHS team.
 I have worked in multiple Local Authorities in London and with charity organisations such as MIND.
 Some trainings include:

 - Certificate - Brief Solution Focused Practice